IsakTheHacker/c-p3d-samples/README.md

 functional 3D library that supported my needs without major effort required to get it running (e.g. pretty much everything I looked at, including Panda3D, requires changes/fixes for animated model loading;
-at least Panda3D's assimp support seems to be progressing without my intervention), or major misfeatures (such as not being able to avoid the use of excessive configuration files or scripting languages, in particular Python or Python-like languages or Python-like practices (e.g. auto-downloading a complete distribution in order to run anything), as I consider Python a plague upon humanity, and an even bigger step backwards than Visual Basic).
+at least Panda3D's assimp support seemed to be progressing without my intervention, but as evidenced by the responses to a bug report, I was
+wrong:  their only asset importing solution is to use a third party tool which has the misfeatures I mention next, and only works for assets that blender can import properly), or major misfeatures (such as not being able to avoid the use of excessive configuration files or scripting languages, in particular Python or Python-like languages or Python-like practices (e.g. auto-downloading a complete distribution in order to run anything), as I consider Python a plague upon humanity, and an even bigger step backwards than Visual Basic).
 I originally rejected Panda3D due to my impression that it was impossible to write anything useful except in Python.
 However, I found that most every other freely available library is unusable, as well.
 Upon re-examining it just before deleting it, I found the C++ link in the official documentation.
 This is what encouraged me to look into it further.
 This collection of samples represents my work in evaluating the library.
 I found that many things were still missing, and expect that future development will involve even more Python-only facilities, but it is tolerable as is.

 As an aside, during development, I did not use the official API reference.
 Instead, I painstakingly, partially reconstructed it using